 8. Essential oils

 Essential oils bring both aroma and benefits to your cleaning.
-Choose bold oils with fresh aromas, assertive oils that evaporate slowly and have a lingering freshening effect, are a good choices for the bathroom.
-Aura Cacia's DIY Home Care Blends are blended especially for homemade cleaning products.
-Main Squeeze Essential Oil Blend, Down to Earth Essential Oil Blend and Keep it Fresh Essential Oil Blend are especially great for use in bathroom cleaning recipes.
+Choose bold, assertive oils with fresh aromas that evaporate slowly and have a lingering freshening effect.
+Aura Cacia's DIY Home Care Blends are blended especially for use in homemade cleaning products.
+Main Squeeze Essential Oil Blend offers a bright aroma and is great for everyday home cleaning recipes such as window cleaners, dishwasher pods and all-purpose sprays.
+Keep it Fresh Essential Oil Blend carries a fresh aroma for homemade products like room sprays, wax melts and garbage pail pods.
+Down to Earth Essential Oil Blend is great for floor cleaners, toilet bowl cleaners and furniture oils, and Petal Power Essential Oil Blend is specifically suited for laundry care recipes.
 Other essential oils like tea tree, eucalyptus and frankincense offer lingering aromas and purifying benefits.
 Citrus essential oils like sweet orange, lemon and grapefruit offer freshening benefits.

-Consider choosing amber glass or plastic containers to protect the essential oils from light and maintain the aroma for as long as possible.
+Consider choosing amber glass or amber plastic containers to protect the essential oils from light and maintain the aroma of your products for as long as possible.

 10. Cleaning supplies

-Cleaning supplies like a soft sponge, natural bristle scrubbing brush, scouring page, washcloth, scratch-free dusting cloth and bucket should complete the list of things you need to get started!
+Cleaning supplies like a soft sponge, natural bristle scrubbing brush, scouring pad, washcloth, scratch-free dusting cloth and bucket should complete the list of things you need to get started!

 How to use and store your DIY cleaners

-Because you’re using common household ingredients to make your bathroom cleaning products, they’ll tend to be a safer, chemical-free way to clean.
-Still, following some common sense usage and storage guidelines will make your products safer and more convenient to use.
+Because you’re using common household ingredients to make your home cleaning products, they’ll tend to be a safer, chemical-free way to clean.
+Still, following some common sense use and storage guidelines will allow you to make the most of your products.

 1. Label everything

-Lable all your products with their names and ingredients, how to use (directions should be included in the recipe) and the date it was made.
+Label all your products with their names and ingredients, how to use them (directions should be included in the recipe) and the date each product was made.
 Also include the date or estimated time of expiration if that information is provided in the recipe.